St Jude Cheese

 About St Jude Dairy

-Cheesemaking at St Jude Dairy is integrated into working dairy life, with milk transformed into cheese on site using traditional methods.
-The result is dependable, well-made cheese that reflects the rhythms of farming and the importance of milk quality.
+Cheesemaking at St Jude Dairy is fully integrated into working dairy life, with milk transformed into cheese on site using traditional methods and careful maturation.
+The result is cheese with balance, depth and a true sense of provenance — reflecting both the quality of the milk and the skill behind the cheesemaking.

 Why We Stock St Jude Dairy